mendersoftware/mender-docs/201.Troubleshooting/04.Mender-Server/docs.md

 only applies when the Mender server is [installed for production](../../administration/production-installation).

 ## Cleaning up the deviceauth database after device decommissioning
-It is possible that after the device decommissioning operation there will be some unaccessible and unnecessary data in the deviceauth database.
-In this case, you should clean your deviceauth database.
+It is possible that after a failed device decommissioning operation there will be some unaccessible and unnecessary data in the deviceauth database.
+In this case, you should clean the database manually.

 Is is recommended to backup your data before performing the clean up operation.
 The [Backup and restore](../../administration/backup-and-restore) chapter provides examples and